Oreo639/oreo639.github.io/README.md

 Hello.
 This is just a website for hosting a few things.
-Currently it just contains a coppy of the citro3d documentation (built with doxygen).
+Currently it just contains a copy of an incomplete doxygen [citro3d documentation](oreo639.github.io/citro3d) [source](https://github.com/Swiftloke/citro3d/tree/next).